 Under the Russian Constitution, which was adopted in 1993, a President may serve only two terms consecutively.
-In the March 2008 Presidential election, Dmitry Medvedev won the presidency.
-He confirmed his predecessor, Putin, as Prime Minister in May 2008.
-Putin, who had previously been President for two consecutive terms until 2008, won the March 2012 Presidential election, and was inaugurated for his third (non-consecutive) term in May 2012.
-Medvedev became his Prime Minister.
+Putin served as President for two consecutive terms until 2008, and was inaugurated for his third (non-consecutive) term in May 2012.
+Putin appointed Medvedev as his Prime Minister.
 In the 2008 elections Putin nominated Medvedev as his preferred candidate for President.
 He duly won the 2008 election, serving for one term, until Putin was again eligible to run.
 In 2008, the Russian Parliament changed the constitution to extend presidential and legislature terms from four to six years.

-Russia is a permanent member of the United Nations Security Council, a member of the G8, the G20, the ASEAN Regional Forum, the Asia–Pacific Economic Cooperation (APEC) grouping, the East Asia Summit, the Asia Europe Meeting and a wide range of other international organisations.
-Russia hosted APEC in 2012, culminating in a Leaders Week in Vladivostok in September.
-It will host the G20 in 2013.
-As a permanent member of the UN Security Council, Russia plays a key role in formulating the international response to issues such as the situation in Syria and elimination of its chemical weapons, and Iran's nuclear program and the situation in Syria.
+Russia is a member of the G20, the ASEAN Regional Forum, the Asia–Pacific Economic Cooperation (APEC) grouping, the East Asia Summit, the Asia Europe Meeting and a wide range of other international organisations.
+Russia hosted APEC in 2012, and hosted the G20 in 2013.
+As a permanent member of the UN Security Council, Russia plays a key role in addressing the international response to issues such as the situation in Syria and elimination of its chemical weapons, and Iran's nuclear program.
 It is also one of the countries involved in Six-Party Talks with North Korea and a member of the Middle East Peace Process Quartet.
 In May 2014, Russia, Belarus and Kazakhstan signed the Eurasian Economic Union (EEU) treaty, which will come into effect on 1 January 2015.
 The focus of the EEU is on creating a common market for goods, services, capital and labour, similar in some aspects to the European Union.

 In 1997, Organisation for Economic Co-operation and Development (OECD) countries formally acknowledged that the accession of the Russian Federation as a full member of the OECD was a shared ultimate goal.
 The OECD Council approved the 'roadmap to accession' for the Russian Federation in November 2007.
-This accession came one step closer with the Russian accession to the OECD Anti-Bribery Convention in April 2012.
+However, in response to Russia’s actions in Crimea, the OECD Council decided in March 2014 to postpone work on Russia’s accession.

 Contact between Australia and Russia began in 1807, when the Russian naval vessel Neva arrived in Sydney.
-Consular relations began in 1857 and diplomatic relations began in 1942—making 2012 the 70th anniversary of diplomatic relations.
+Consular relations began in 1857 and diplomatic relations in 1942.
 Australia has had an Embassy in Moscow since 1943 and has Consulates in Vladivostok and St Petersburg.
-The Russian Federation has an Embassy in Canberra, a Consulate-General in Sydney and Consulates in Brisbane and Adelaide.
+The Russian Federation has an Embassy in Canberra, a Consulate-General in Sydney and Consulates in Adelaide, Brisbane and Melbourne.
 Approximately 74,000 Australians claim Russian ancestry, according to the 2011 Census.

 President Putin became the first Russian leader to visit Australia when he attended APEC Leaders' Week in September 2007.
-During Putin's visit, Australia and Russia signed an Agreement on Cooperation in the Use of Nuclear Energy for Peaceful Purpose (Nuclear Cooperation Agreement).
-This entered into force in November 2010.
+During Putin's visit, Australia and Russia signed an Agreement on Cooperation in the Use of Nuclear Energy, which entered into force in November 2010.
 However, since the introduction of autonomous sanctions on Russia in relation to the situation in Ukraine, Australia has suspended all uranium sales to Russia until further notice.
 President Putin again visited Australia in November 2014 for the G20 Leaders’ Summit in Brisbane.

 Bilateral economic and trade relationship

-Two-way merchandise trade between Australia and Russia was worth $2004 million in 2011–12, an increase of 29 per cent on the previous year.
-Russia is Australia's 32nd largest merchandise trading partner.
+Two-way merchandise trade between Australia and Russia was worth A$1.794 billion in 2013.
+In 2013, Russia was Australia's 31st largest merchandise trading partner.
 However, the introduction of Australian autonomous sanctions in 2014 and Russia’s ban on agricultural products will likely result in decreased two-way merchandise trade.
-Australian merchandise exports to Russia in 2011–12 were worth $944 million and imports from Russia totalled $1060 million.
-Australian exports to Russia in 2011–12 included meat (particularly beef), hides and skins, and live animals.
-Crude petroleum dominated Australian imports from Russia in the same period, which also included fertilisers, electrical machinery and parts.
+Australian merchandise exports to Russia in 2013 were worth A$736 million and imports from Russia totalled A$1.057 billion.
+Australian exports to Russia in 2013 included meat (particularly beef), butter, and live animals.
+Crude petroleum dominated Australian imports from Russia in the same period, which also included fertilisers, and goods vehicles.

-Australia's services exports to Russia in 2010–11 were valued at $107 million and imports of services from Russia were valued at $84 million.
-Services exports are largely in personal travel and education, both of which are expanding.
+Australia's services exports to Russia in 2013 were valued at A$165 million and imports of services from Russia were valued at A$101 million.
+Services exports were largely in personal travel and education-related travel.